rivotril97/scavenger-hunt/Readme.md

     =a + ((b-a) * (p-min)/(max-min)) ; otherwise
 ```

-keep an eye our for a csv tracking contributions, it will mosgt likely end up [here](/contribution-tracking.csv)
+keep an eye our for a csv tracking contributions, it will most likely end up [here](/contribution-tracking.csv)